geekz-projects/docker-browser-vnc/README.md

 ## Scripts

-* **`launch_browser.sh`**: This script provides a menu-driven interface to select and launch a Docker container for the desired browser.
+* **`start`**: This script provides a menu-driven interface to select and launch a Docker container for the desired browser.
 It then establishes an SSH tunnel, forwarding the VNC port for remote access.
-* **`stop_browser.sh`**: This script stops and removes the running Docker containers (either a specific container or all containers) and attempts to terminate the associated SSH tunnel.
+* **`stop`**: This script stops and removes the running Docker containers (either a specific container or all containers) and attempts to terminate the associated SSH tunnel.

 ## Usage